tanglong3bf/DrogonJwtUtil/README.md

         "config": {
             // secret: The secret key used to sign and verify JWT tokens.
 NOT SUGGESTED to set in config file.
             "secret": "your_secret_key",
+            // iat is MUST NOT set.
+It will be set in code automatically.
             "payload": {
                 // three string fields are not necessary.
                 "iss": "tanglong3bf",